Papyrus Oxyrhynchus 90: Description

 The fragment contains a receipt, and is similar to Papyrus Oxyrhynchus 89.
 It was written by an unknown author.
 It states "that Clarus, ex-agoranomus, had deposited 8 artabae 4 choenices in the public granary".
 According to Grenfell and Hunt, the last two lines are "written in Greek characters, but cannot be construed as Greek.
 Since they do not appear to be Graecized demotic, they are possibly a cryptogram of some kind."
 The measurements of the fragment are 103 by 80 mm.

 It was discovered by Grenfell and Hunt in 1897 in Oxyrhynchus.
 The text was published by Grenfell and Hunt in 1898.
-The fragment was examined by Frederic G. Kenyon (1907).
+The fragment was examined by Frederic G. Kenyon (1907), who attempted to decipher it to no avail.